isc-projects/kea/doc/guide/stats.rst

 It is useful to understand how the Statistics Manager module works.
 When the server starts operation, the manager is empty and contains no statistics.
-When ``statistic-get-all`` is executed, an empty list is returned.
+If the ``statistic-get-all`` command is executed at that point, an empty list is returned.
 Once the server performs an operation that causes a statistic to change, the related statistic will be created.
 In general, once a statistic is recorded even once, it is kept in the manager until